What are the Pros and Cons of Being a Sole Trader

 Sole Trader Pros and Cons:

-Information gathered here on sole trader pros and cons will be helpful to make the right decision with vivid understanding.
+Information gathered here on sole trader pros and cons will be helpful in making the right decision with vivid understanding.
 Here is a list of basic advantages and disadvantages.

 Advantages of Being a Sole Trader: